psycoderx/uacc/README.md

-# uacc
-Unique ANSI C Compiler
+# Unique ANSI C Compiler

+## License

+See LICENSE file for the license information.